-[Exclusive] EU lags behind on military ambition
+[Exclusive] EU lags behind on 'military ambition'

 Exclusive

-EU lags behind on military ambition
+EU lags behind on 'military ambition'

 Indecision on what kind of EU military forces would fight in what kind of conflicts is holding back EU ambition on "strategic autonomy", according to an internal document.